 The international IT firm NEORIS, or more precisely its Prague branch, prevailed in the Office for Future Challenges category of last year’s Meeting Room of the Year awards.
 So — what do their work spaces look like?
 And how do they work within NEORIS’ daily operations?

-NEORIS has its roots in South America, where it was founded as the IT division of CEMEX, a leading manufacturer of construction materials.
+NEORIS has its roots in Latin America, where it was founded as the IT division of CEMEX, a leading manufacturer of construction materials.
 The plan was for NEORIS to develop internal software for effective distribution of building materials, but that was just the beginning — now they develop similar digital solutions for their numerous clients.
 Today the company is headquartered in Miami, and a year ago it founded its Digital Lab in Prague as well.

 The NEORIS offices are simple, well-arranged, furnished for comfort, and above all, flexible.
 The company’s own functioning is fully reflected in them: NEORIS must be able to react quickly to its project’s needs—and thus the future.